sshastry/queenslogic/readme.md

 ## Logic

 Besides being used for collections, the list type Haskell is used to represent a nondeterministic value.
-For example `xs :: [Integer]` might mean a finite or countably infinite ordered sequence of integers, or it might mean one of many unknown integers i.e. a single nondeterministic integer.
+For example `xs :: [Integer]` might mean a finite or countably infinite sequence of integers, or it might mean one of many unknown integers i.e. a single nondeterministic integer.
 The latter semantics is illustrated by the following

 ```haskell
 >>> import Control.Applicative